Maryland Auto Insurance [Rates + Cheap Coverage Guide]

 Each insurance provider has its own criteria for offering discounts, for instance, one insurer might offer discounts if you drive less than 12,000 miles in a year while another would reward you if you keep the speed limit lower than 80 mph.

-– Annual Car Insurance Rates by Demographics in Maryland
+Average Car Insurance Rates by Age & Gender in MD

 |Liberty Mutual Fire Ins Co||$6,671.15||$6,671.15||$6,594.83||$6,594.83||$12,964.69||$19,221.87||$6,671.15||$8,990.68|